3-2-1 Recipe Guidelines

 KITCHEN ICONS FOR OUR 3-2-1 RECIPE INGREDIENTS

 Introducing "Ingredient Icons".
-These are primarily for use with the clipart but give you the ingredient's purpose and what crafting materials are acceptable.
-Experienced crafters may not require this level of detail, but at times it will be a great reference for clarifying the ingredients in our challenges.
+These are primarily for use with the clipart but if you click on the ingredient in the 3-2-1 recipe it will give you the ingredient's purpose and what crafting materials are acceptable.
 These are general icons; but the ingredient may specify specific requirement and takes priority over the general ingredient.

-The 1-quantity ingredient will generally be an image, sentiment, or shape.
+The 1-quantity ingredient will generally be a particular image, sentiment, or shape.
 Other 1-quantity ingredients that may be used:

-• Card style: Slimline, Fun Fold, Shaped, Shaker, Aperture, Scene, etc.
+• Card style: Slimline, Fun Fold, Shaped, Shaker, Aperture

 • Create a Scene